10 simple tips on how to succeed with delivery in the Scandinavian markets

 Make sure shoppers are informed

-So, what do you need to tell the customer?
+So, what do you need to tell the customer in order to succeed with delivery in Scandinavia?
 Most importantly, the shipping cost – 9/10 Scandinavian online shoppers check the shipping costs before placing and order.
 What the “right” price is depends on the industry standard and the size of the parcel.
 Secondly, Scandinavian consumers check the delivery alternatives, e.g. homedelivery vs. pick-up.
 Expected delivery time is also a factor, especially to the younger segments.

 Precision trumps speed and cost